 From about 1809 to 1815, the fort served as the headquarters of the Department of Louisiana and was the regional Army headquarters during the War of 1812.
 Its sister forts were Fort Osage along the Missouri River near present-day Kansas City, which controlled trade with western Indians; and Fort Madison, Iowa, which controlled trade of the Upper Mississippi River.

 By 1825 the post was beginning to deteriorate, and due to the changing military needs of the region, the War Department decided to abandon the location.
 In 1826, the soldiers were relocated to Jefferson Barracks, the new military post south of St. Louis.
 However, a small contingent of soldiers were left at the fort to protect the arsenal facility and supply munitions for Jefferson Barracks until the St. Louis Arsenal was completed in 1828.
-Afterwards, Fort Belle Fontaine was permanently abandoned.
+Afterward, Fort Belle Fontaine was permanently abandoned.